martinkallstrom/realtime-voice-server/README.md

 ...

 ---

 ## What is Daily, do I need it to run my bots?

 ...

 ### What is Daily Prebuilt?

 To get up and running with your bots quickly, you can make use of Daily's hosted user interface for real-time video and audio calls.
 Daily Prebuilt will allow you to join any room on your domain via a URL, for example: `https://[your-domains].daily.co/[room_name]`.

 Daily Prebuilt has been designed as a fully-featured video calling experience, and whilst it may not fit every bot use-case, it can definitely serve as a helpful debugging tool or method for avoiding building your own frontend.

 ---

 ## Deployment

+`docker run -p 7860:7860 --env-file ./.env user/app:tag`

 For each of these demos we've included a `Dockerfile`.
 Out of the box, this should provide everything needed to get the respective demo running on a VM.